 - getting the rewards or returns wrong can mean giving away too much of the business to investors

-For a comprehensive overview of crowdfunding as an alternative form of raising finance for your business, read Nesta's report on understanding alternative finance (PDF, 4MB).
+For a comprehensive overview of crowdfunding as an alternative form of raising finance for your business, see Nesta's (National Endowment for Science and Technology and the Arts) guidance on understanding alternative finance.

 Before deciding on a crowdfunding platform for investment, you might consider whether other forms of finance could better meet your needs - see alternatives to equity finance.